Isaacdelly/Plutus/README.md

 A pre-calculated database of every Bitcoin address with a positive balance is included in this project.
 The generated address is searched within the database, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.

-This program also utilizes multiprocessing through the `multiprocessing.Pool()` function in order to make concurrent calculations.
+This program also utilizes multiprocessing through the `multiprocessing.Process()` function in order to make concurrent calculations.

 # Efficiency